Iraqi armed factions target Ain al-Assad airbase - Shafaq News

 Iraqi armed factions target Ain al-Assad airbase

-Shafaq News / A security source on Monday reported that the military Ain al-Assad airbase in the western al-Anbar province was targeted.
+Shafaq News / "The Islamic Resistance in Iraq," comprising armed Shiite factions, announced on Friday that it launched a new drone attack targeting the Ain al-Assad airbase in al-Anbar province, western Iraq.

-The source informed Shafaq News Agency that a drone had targeted the Ain al-Assad base where American forces are stationed.
+A statement attributed to the resistance mentioned that the "US occupation base (Ain al-Assad) in western Iraq was targeted by drones" that "directly hit their targets."

-Iraqi armed factions claimed responsibility for this attack.
-The factions, self-identified as the "Islamic Resistance in Iraq," stated that it was "in response to the crimes committed by the enemy against our people in Gaza."
+The Shiite armed factions escalated their attacks on military bases of the U.S.-led international coalition forces in Iraq and Syria after the events of October 7th in Palestine.

-Armed Shia factions intensified their attacks on military bases of the U.S.-led international coalition forces in Iraq and Syria following the events of October 7th in Palestine.
+Currently, there are 900 American soldiers in Syria and 2,500 in Iraq on a mission the United States claims is aimed at advising local forces and assisting them in preventing the resurgence of ISIS.